EstebanGarnicaMateus/clock/README.md

 # clock
-Okey this is a simple circle clock that show yo u a classical view of the time
+Okey this is a simple circle clock that show you a classical view of the time